 Our tobacco packaging business has earned a reputation for outstanding quality both regionally and globally.
 Major clients include Philip Morris and its affiliates, and the Group has been their preferred supplier for over 20 years.
-Our products are used by various brands including Marlboro, Dunhill, Lucky Strike, Kent, Pall Mall and Benson & Hedges.

 In the household goods and beverage segments, we supply Johnnie Walker, Chivas Regal and various affiliates of Diageo, Unilever and Procter & Gamble.